Last Updated on

 Ideally, you’ll want to publish new content to your social media platforms every day.

-According to Small Biz Trends, these are the top five most popular social media sites in 2016:
+According to Small Biz Trends, these are the top 6 most popular social media sites:

 So, do you just want to create a profile for each platform?
 Not necessarily.

 You really only want to spend time on the platforms where you’ll connect with your potential audience.

 - LinkedIn caters primarily to business professionals.
 If you offer a B2B product or service, you’ll definitely want a LinkedIn page.